 One out of eight women in the United States develop breast cancer.
 Breast cancer may also run in families; a woman may be genetically susceptible to developing cancer.
 Removal of one or both breasts may be recommended for a woman with breast cancer or a strong family history of it.
 Reconstructing the breast(s) is often an appealing option.
 Breasts may be reconstructed using implants, a woman’s own tissues, or a combination of both.
 Breast reconstruction is almost always covered by insurance and can make an enormous difference is a woman’s self-image.

 Types of breast reconstruction

 There are a number of ways to reconstruct a breast.
 The best technique for any one person will depend on a number of factors.
 The woman’s desires and expectations are important.
-Her overall health, age, and anatomical features play a role.
+Her health, age, and anatomical features play a role.
 The type, size, and location of the cancer also factor into the decision.
 The potential need for chemotherapy and radiation must also be considered.

 breast reconstruction with a tissue expander

 Since the 1990’s this has been the most common type of reconstruction.
-Breast reconstruction with a tissue expander is typically a two-stage process; at least two operations are involved.
+Breast reconstruction with a tissue expander technique is typically a two-stage process; at least two operations are involved.
 At the first procedure a temporary device called a tissue expander is placed in the mastectomy site.
 Saline (salt water) is injected into the tissue expander.
 Over the next several months saline is gradually added to the tissue expander when the woman visits the plastic surgeon’s office.
 As saline is added to the expander the tissue stretches, or expands, creating a new breast shape.